libellux/Libellux-Up-and-Running/docs/ossec/README.md

    ID: 001, Name: client@ubuntu, IP: 192.168.0.2, Active
 ```

-If the agent does not appear, make sure that the firewall settings are in place and that correct ports are opened on both environments.
-See the [Firewall settings](#firewall-settings) section for more information
+If the agent does not appear, make sure that the firewall settings are in place and that the correct ports are opened on both environments.
+See the [Firewall settings](#firewall-settings) section for more information.

 ## Windows agent